aahepburn/link-prediction/README.md

 - Same community: A binary feature indicating if the two nodes belong to the same community based on label propagation.

 ## Random Forest Model and Hyperparameter Tuning
-- Randomized search with cross-validation (RandomizedSearchCV) to tune the model.
+- Randomised search with cross-validation (RandomizedSearchCV) to tune the model.
 The model is optimized based on the F1 score.

 ## Model Evaluation
 The best Random Forest model is evaluated on the test set, where accuracy, precision, recall, and F1 score are printed.
 Feature importance scores are also displayed.